AutumnUK/Thunderheart-Exceed/README.md

-# Thunderheart Exceed
-Thunderheart Exceed is a small demo for a scrolling shooter.
+# Benjamin MacKnight - TM470
-This github repository exists to demonstrate the work done on this project.
+This repository documents the process and result of my work on my final Open University project.